-- The day before Election Day, Fox News host Brian Kilmeade and contributor Dan Bongino shared a video on Twitter from a major QAnon account which praised Trump.
+- The day before Election Day in 2020, Fox News host Brian Kilmeade and contributor Dan Bongino shared a video on Twitter from a major QAnon account which praised Trump.

-- Fox News contributor Mike Huckabee’s political organization Huck PAC has donated to at least five Republican candidates who have expressed support for the QAnon conspiracy theory.
+- In 2020, Fox News contributor Mike Huckabee’s political organization Huck PAC donated to at least five Republican candidates who have expressed support for the QAnon conspiracy theory.

 - Fox host Lou Dobbs hosted disgraced former Gen. Michael Flynn on December 3, 2020.
 Flynn is a known supporter of QAnon and a hero to its followers.

-- Three Fox News contributors donated to QAnon supporter Lauren Boebert’s campaign for the House of Representatives.
+- In 2020, three Fox News contributors donated to QAnon supporter Lauren Boebert’s campaign for the House of Representatives.

-- Tucker Carlson hosted Noor bin Ladin, a QAnon conspiracy theorist and a niece of Osama Bin Laden, to discuss her support for Trump.
+- In October 2020, Tucker Carlson hosted Noor bin Ladin, a QAnon conspiracy theorist and a niece of Osama Bin Laden, to discuss her support for Trump.